 - Caution needed for glass container

-- Synthetic version of "dog appeasing pheromones" used to calm dogs, aid with confidence.
+- The synthetic version of "dog appeasing pheromones" used to calm dogs, aid with confidence.

 - Safe and non-toxic, this spray may be used on dog beds, crates, and clothing.
 Do not spray directly on the dog.